espenmn/medialog.lxml/README.txt

-How to embed another webpage in your site
+How to embed another webpage to your site
 =========================================

-- go to control panel.
+- go to the control panel.

 - in the medialog.control panel, set *default settings for your embed views*

 - add a dexterity content type

 - add LXML embed behaviour

 - Add a content type to your site and enter embed details